strmprivacy/docs/docs/03-quickstart/03-data-connectors/02-azure.md

 First, create a new Blob Storage Container from the [Azure Portal](https://portal.azure.com/) or [using the Azure CLI](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-cli).

-The STRM Privacy data connector for Azure Blob Storage currently supports Client Secret Credentials.
+The STRM Privacy Data Connector for Azure Blob Storage currently supports Client Secret Credentials.
-We recommend [creating a new Application with Service Principal][service-principal], *including a client secret*.
+It is recommended to [create a new Application with Service Principal][service-principal], *including a client secret*.

 Next, assign the `Storage Blob Data Contributor` role to this service principal, specifically for